Description

 Solanum lycopersicum

 Small red tomato, 3 to 5 cm in diameter.
 Excellent flavor.
 Very early, the first to be harvested (mid-July in zone 4b).
 Bushy plant with few leaves, 50 cm high.
 Do not prune.
-Does very well in containers.
-This variety is considered to be resistant to mildew.
+Performs well in pots.
+Considered mildew-resistant.
 Developed in Latah County by the University of Idaho in Moscow, USA.
 Determinate, 55 days to maturity.

 Ecological seeds produced at Catherine’s Ornamental Garden.